Salnia’s Kitchen Easy dinner ideas, breakfast favorites, and healthy recipes for busy days.

 Storage and Reheating Tips

-Reheat gently on the stovetop or in the microwave with a splash of water or broth.
-This prevents the meat from drying out.
+When reheating, warm it gently on the stovetop or in the microwave with a splash of broth or water so the meat stays moist.

 Frequently Asked Questions